Kano analysis techniques made simple

 Summary

-Well, hopefully that wasn't too technical and now you have a better understanding of the pros and cons of each type of Kano analysis.
+Well, hopefully that wasn't too technical and now you have a better understanding of the pros and cons of each type of Kano model analysis.

-To sum it up - the simple categorisation will give you the majority view.
-We use statistical significance methods to make sure you're seeing a real winner.
+Simple categorisation will give you the majority view.
+Our tool uses statistical significance methods to boost confidence.

-The continuous analysis gives you the aggregate view taking into account all the different opinions in the responses, and the satisfaction coefficients give an indication of how satisfaction could change on a linear scale.
+Continuous analysis gives you an aggregate view taking into account all the different opinions in the responses.

 Which is better?